migsc/cmdeagle/docs/README.md

 <!-- ##### The Command Scripts Lifecycle -->
 - `requires` - Validates dependencies, once before building and once before running your command.
-- `build` - Builds your command and create an exectuable file
+- `build` - Builds your command and create an exectuable file.
-- `include` - Defines bundled assets to include in your CLI's executable file after building your command
+- `include` - Defines bundled assets to include in your CLI's executable file after building your command.
+- `validate` - An optional script you can provide to validate your command's arguments and flags before running it.
-- `start` - Executed when you or your users run your command
+- `start` - Executed when your users run your command.

 <!-- ##### Defining `build` script